 no burst occurs at MDP and leak rate is equal to or greater than a value defined with customer approval.
 This criteria is applicable to composite over-wrapped pressurized hardware, or

-the length of the through crack in the metallic item becomes equal to or greater than 10 times the wall thickness of the item and remains stable at MDP.
+the length of the through crack in the item becomes equal to or greater than 10 times the wall thickness of the item and remains stable at MDP.
 This criteria is only applicable to metallic and fully composite pressurized hardware.

 ECSS-E-ST-32-02_0260373